Drug Trafficking Lawyers Savannah, GA

 Being charged for drug trafficking in Georgia is a serious offense that is punished harshly.
-If you have been arrested for this type of drug crime, ensure you have a powerful criminal defense attorney on your side who is willing to fight to protect your rights.
+If you have been arrested for this type of drug crime, ensure you have a powerful Savannah drug trafficking attorney on your side who is willing to fight to protect your rights.
 At The Lerch Law Firm, we have successfully defended thousands of clients, including those facing drug trafficking charges in Savannah.
 We have won numerous jury trials and are confident that we can help you achieve the best possible outcome in your case.

 To schedule your free initial case review, call (912) 417-5008 today.
 Our Savannah drug trafficking lawyers fight to win.

 The most serious crime involving drugs in Georgia is drug trafficking.
-What distinguishes a drug trafficking crime from other drug crimes – such as possession of controlled substances and possession with intent – is the quantity of the substances that are involved.
+What distinguishes a drug trafficking crime from other drug crimes in Georgia – such as possession of controlled substances and possession with intent – is the quantity of the substances that are involved.
 When substantial amounts of the substance are present, the mandatory minimum sentences are extremely high – and they just keep getting higher the greater the amount.

 Some of the most common drugs that are trafficked and their mandatory minimum penalties in the state of Georgia include: